agile-ts/documentation/docs/packages/core/features/storage/Introduction.md

 ```

 ### `Object Storage`
-The `Object Storage` isn't actually a useful Storage,
+The `Object Storage` isn't an actual useful Storage,
-however it demonstrates the use of the `Store Class` quite good.
+however it demonstrates the use of the `Storage Class` pretty good.
 ```ts
 // Object Storage
 const myStorage = {};